Namespaces

 GitLab has two types of namespaces:

-• Groups in your namespace do not inherit your namespace permissions and group features.
+• Groups you belong to do not inherit your personal namespace permissions or features.

 • All the projects you create are under the scope of this namespace.

-• If you change your username, the project and namespace URLs in your account also change.
+• Changes to your username also change project and namespace URLs.
 Before you change your username, read about repository redirects.

-• A group or subgroup namespace, which is based on the group or subgroup name:
+• Group: A group or subgroup namespace is based on the group or subgroup name.
+In group and subgroup namespaces:

 • You can create multiple subgroups to manage multiple projects.

-• You can configure settings specifically for each subgroup and project in the namespace.
+• You can configure settings specifically for each subgroup and project.

-• You can change the URL of group and subgroup namespaces.
+• You can manage the group or subgroup URL independently of the name.

-To determine whether you’re viewing a group or personal namespace, you can view the URL.
+To determine whether you’re in a group or personal namespace, you can view the URL.
 For example: